Tuesday, 18 March 2025

 Duration: Instantaneous.

 This spell allows the caster to duplicate the damage suffered by a single creature from a single attack dealt within the last 3 seconds.
-In other words, the damage type, amount, and other special effects are duplicated.
-Only injury and its potential knockdown and crippling injury rolls are duplicated – do not apply knockback, armor damage, poison, side effects, etc.
+Only the damage type, amount, and possible knockdown and crippling injuries are duplicated – do not apply knockback, armor damage, poison, side effects, etc.

 For example, the target was struck by an arrow to the vitals for 3 points of impaling damage that after DR 1 were transformed into 2 points of penetrating damage and then into 6 points of injury.
 This caused a knockdown roll that the target failed.
 After that, the target got caught in a Fireball that dealt 4 points of burning damage as large-area injury.
 The caster casts Afterclap, choosing to duplicate the effects of the arrow injury.
 The target fails to resist and takes 6 points of injury to the vitals and has to roll to avoid knockdown again.
 Were the arrow poisoned, he would not have to roll HT against poisoning again.